 Research papers: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.
 Reporting experimental or theoretical research within the scope of our journal.

 Technical paper: Providing a rapid publication route for preliminary announcements of the results of current work, or short accounts of new techniques; typically 1000 words in length.

 Reviews: Submissions of reviews and perspectives covering topics of current interest are welcomed and encouraged.
-Reviews should be concise, non-limited in length, but it must contain minimal 8000 words except references.
+Reviews should be concise, not-limited in length, but it must contain minimal 8000 words except references.
 Reviews are also peer-reviewed.
-Only as an invitation from a member of Editorial Board.
+Only as an invitation from a member of the Editorial Board.

-Letter to Editor: Only as an invitation from a member of Editorial Board.
+Letter to Editor: Only as an invitation from a member of the Editorial Board.

 All portions of the manuscript must be typed one-half.
 The pages may not be numbered, those assigned Editorial office.